Kreidos/Cataclysm-Compiles/README.md

     Q: Can you compile me a newer version / nightly?
     A: Right now I only build releases marked "Stable".
 If a newer stable release comes from the Cataclysm devs, maybe; We'll see.

+    Q: Which one should I download?
+    A: It depends on the device you intend to run it on.
+For RaspberryPi V1 use Armv6, for RaspberryPi V2, V3, and CHIP use Armv7.